Have you ever had people ask you for advice on something you hate?

 How?
 What’s the business equivalent of sweaty six-pack abs?

 Well, this article is an example of proof I know what I’m talking about when it comes to getting attention online and building an internet following, isn’t it?
-Earlier, you read about my 128,000 and growing follower count and my six-figure income-generating website.
+Earlier, you read about my 128,000 and growing Twitter follower count and my six-figure income-generating website.
 That was intentional.

-Bottom line when it comes to building a brand for your business: People should want what you’re selling because other people do, too.
+The bottom line when it comes to building a brand for your business: People should want what you’re selling because other people do, too.
 That’s the body of work I want to build.

 A fit body, impressive social media metrics, and business success are tangible bodies of work you can show an audience.
 What if you talk and tweet about intangibles?